DeSc1998/yadl-zig/README.md

 ### tree-sitter parser (optional) <a name="parser"></a>

-You can the [tree-sitter parser](https://github.com/DeSc1998/tree-sitter-yadl) for yadl for syntax highlighting. \
+You can get the [tree-sitter parser](https://github.com/DeSc1998/tree-sitter-yadl) for yadl for syntax highlighting. \
 It is in active development though.